Zbeyer/school/Logic/Math/A_Early Geometry.md

-_Early Geometry
+# Early Geometry
-Certainly!

  As your child progresses in geometry, they'll build essential skills.
 Here's a summary of what they should learn:

 1. **Preschoolers and Kindergartners (Ages 3–4 years)**:
    - Recognize shapes in the real world.